5 min read · June 5, 2026

 MetaviewInterview notes + scorecardsInterview intelligenceFree Hiring StudioSee site

-These find candidates, including passive ones who are not applying.
+These AI sourcing tools find candidates, including passive ones who are not applying.

 hireEZ is the most-cited sourcing platform, with a database spanning hundreds of millions of profiles across dozens of sites and an agent that reads full profiles, ranks by fit, and runs outreach campaigns, plus diversity-sourcing filters.